FinalProjectUespoir2022/PanierMobile/README.md

 - [x] User can Update new product to the app.
 - [x] User can Buy product in the app by contacting the Team.
 - [x] User can see their profile and logout.
-- [x] User can see information about team menbers.
+- [x] User can see information about team members.
 - [x] User can have a contact page to send us a message.